The Constitution of the University of Pennsylvania Band

-- Assumption of, Resignation from, and Removal from Office: Board members shall take office on January 1st of the following year and shall serve a term of one (1) calendar year.
+- AAssumption of, Resignation from, and Removal from Office: Board members shall take office on January 1st of the following year and shall serve a term of one (1) calendar year.
 Should an elected Board member resign their position, a special election adhering to the above-stated rules shall be held soon thereafter to fill the vacated office.
-A Board member shall be subject to removal from office at any time by a two-thirds (2/3) vote of the members in good standing, a quorum of at least one-half (1/2) of those individuals in good standing being present.
+A Board member shall be subject to removal from office during a general meeting (rehearsal) by a two-thirds (2/3) vote of the members eligible to vote, a quorum of at least one-half (1/2) of those eligible individuals being present for the vote, with the intention of voting on removal of the officer in question announced by a member to the band at least one (1) week in advance.
 A replacement shall be elected at a special election adhering to the above-stated rules as soon after the removal as possible.

 Section B: The Council

 The Council shall minimally be comprised of the following appointed officers: an Equipment Manager, a Travel Manager, and a Section Leaders for each section of the Band.
 The Executive Board may eliminate or create and fill additional Council positions as it deems appropriate.
 These additional positions shall be categorized as Managers and/or Chairs .
 More than one (1) person may fill each position.
 The Council shall be comprised additionally of the Drum Major(s), the Assistant Drum Major(s) (if applicable), and the Executive Board itself.